elemprod/lptask/docs/style_guide.md

 ## General Conventions

-* Exclusively use static memory rather than dynamic memory to ensure predictable runtime program execution .
-In general, there rarely exists a technique for an embedded program to recover from `malloc()` returning less memory than it needs to execute.
+* Static memory is exclusively used rather than dynamic memory to ensure predictable runtime program execution .
+A technique rarely exists which enables an embedded program to recover from `malloc()` returning less memory than it needs to execute.

-* Prefer static inline functions versus function like macros, where possible.
-Although this approach requires trusting the compiler to generate efficient code, it significantly improves the readability and provides simpler debugging in most cases.
+* Where possible, prefer static inline functions versus function like macros.
+Although this approach requires trusting the compiler to generate efficient code, it significantly improves the source code readability and provides simpler debugging in many cases.

 * Prefer enumerations with typedefs versus #defines for multi-valued constants.
 When properly named, a typedef is self-documenting even though older compliers may generate slightly more code for an enumeration vs a #define.

 * Use static declaration for functions which are only meant to be called from inside of a module to document that the function not meant for public use.
 This